ajaythomas/ajaythomas.github.io/index.md

 {% include figure.html image="/assets/AjayJacket.JPG" %}

-I am Ajay Thomas, a software engineer in the identity and security space.
+I am Ajay Thomas, a software engineering manager in the identity and security space.
 In my spare time, I try to run, read and write, in that order.

+I currently work at [dbt Labs](https://www.getdbt.com/) as an engineering manager in the [enterprise product security team](https://www.getdbt.com/security). dbt is the standard for data transformation workflow that lets teams quickly and collaboratively deploy analytics code with best practices like modularity, CI/CD, documentation and governance.
-I currently work at [Okta](https://www.okta.com/), an enterprise identity management company, building multi factor authentication.
-Here, I have worked on server side policy engine, public APIs, identity protocols like SAML and OIDC and framework for native multi factor operations like SMS, email, webauthn etc. Previously, I worked at [WinMagic](https://www.winmagic.com/), a Canadian data security company.
+Before that, I was at [Okta](https://www.okta.com/), an enterprise identity management company, building multi factor authentication.
+Here, I have worked on server side policy engine, public APIs, identity protocols like SAML and OIDC and framework for native multi factor operations like SMS, email, webauthn etc.

 Outside of tech, I also enjoy reading about personal finance, and the economy at large.

 You can reach me on [{% include icon.html id="twitter" title="twitter" %}](https://twitter.com/ajayinc) or [{% include icon.html id="linkedin" title="linkedin" %}](https://www.linkedin.com/in/ajaythomas).